-The work is supported in part by NSF awards CNS/CSR-EHS 0720825 and IIS/HCC 0713249 and by a gift from Motorola Labs.
-The authors would like to thank the participants in our user studies and anonymous reviewers whose comments helped improve the final version.
+Acknowledgments The work is supported in part by NSF awards CNS/CSR-EHS 0720825 and IIS/HCC 0713249 and by a gift from Motorola Labs.
+The authors would like to thank the partic ipants in our user studies who remain anonymous.